0xdeafc0de/perceptron/README.md

 ### model diagram
 <img src="https://github.com/user-attachments/assets/1bb510c8-4254-49aa-9868-499f842a9226">
+**For simplicity not all 728 inputs are shown.

 ### Run
 Running the binary will train the model and save it in a file.